The magic of slow cooking and smoking typically requires wood chips, expensive equipment, and time (lots of time!).

 What Can Used As A Substitute For Liquid Smoke?

-Whether you don’t have liquid smoke stocked or you just don’t like it, other alternatives for smoke flavors include:
+Whether you don’t have liquid smoke stocked or you just don’t like it, other substitutes for liquid smoke include:

 - Chipotle powder – ground-up jalapenos dried up over a natural wood fire, promises the same smoke and spiciness of liquid smoke.